ib-ruby/ib-ruby/README.md

 and their attributes.
 The original TWS docs and code samples can also be found in `misc` directory.

+Sample scripts in `example` directory demonstrate common ib-ruby use cases.
+Examples show you how to access account info, print real time quotes, retrieve historic or fundamental data, request options calculations, place, list, and cancel orders.
-The sample scripts in `bin` directory provide examples of how common tasks can be achieved using ib-ruby.
-You may also want to look into `spec/integration` directory for more scenarios and examples of handling IB messages.
+You may also want to look into `spec/integration` directory for more scenarios, use cases and examples of handling IB messages.

 ## RAILS INTEGRATION: